Bank Of Japan Hikes Interest Rate To 0.5%, Highest Since 2008

 TOKYO (dpa-AFX) - The Bank of Japan raised its short-term interest rate to the highest in seventeen years on Friday as expected, aiming for a sustainable and stable achievement of the price stability target of 2.0 percent amidst rising wages.

-At the policy board meeting, members voted 8-1 to raise the uncollateralized overnight call rate to around 0.5 percent from 0.25 percent.
+BoJ policy board members, led by Governor Kazuo Ueda, voted 8-1 to raise the uncollateralized overnight call rate to around 0.5 percent from 0.25 percent.
 This was the highest since the global financial crisis in 2008.

 The BoJ had ended its negative interest rate policy in March and last lifted the interest rate in July to 0.25 percent.